GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/elasticCasedWellbore/Index.rst

 **Feedback on this example**

 This concludes the cased wellbore example.
-For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.
+For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.